felipedspereira/meet-scheduler/README.md

 </pre>

-The common agenda between them would be:
+The common free slots between them would be:
 * 08:00 - 09:00
 * 11:00 - 13:00
 * 14:00 - 17:00